cython/cython/docs/limitations.rst

 * The :func:`globals` and :func:`locals` functions cannot be used.
 * Class and function definitions cannot be placed inside control structures.
-* Special methods of extension types cannot have functioning docstrings.
-* The use of string literals as comments is not recommended at present, because Cython doesn't optimize them away, and won't even accept them in places where executable statements are not allowed.

 Semantic differences between Python and Cython
 ----------------------------------------------